Diagnosing Interveinal Chlorosis in Soybeans — it's not just SDS

 Stem canker

-However, recent soybean checkoff-funded research indicated the two fungi reported to cause stem canker are more widely distributed throughout the US, and are not confined by geographic areas, as was previously thought.
-Therefore, plants exhibiting interveinal chlorosis in northern states may be affected by the pathogen causing stem canker and should be submitted to diagnostic laboratories for accurate diagnosis.
-The symptoms associated with stem canker are typically observed during the early reproductive stages of soybean, beginning shortly after flowering (R1).
-Regardless of the species of Diaporthe associated with the observed symptoms, stem canker results in reddish brown, sunken lesions on the outside of the stem (Figure 4).
+Stem canker in soybean is caused by two soilborne fungi, Diaporthe aspalathi and Diaporthe caulivora.
+These fungi can produce different foliar symptoms on infected plants (Figure 3).
+Diaporthe aspalathi may cause interveinal chlorosis, while D. caulivora typically results in wilted leaves or plant death but does not usually cause interveinal chlorosis.
+These two fungi are widely distributed throughout the U.S., and are not geographically confined, as was previously thought.
+Therefore, plants exhibiting interveinal chlorosis in any state may be affected by the pathogen causing stem canker and should be submitted to diagnostic laboratories for accurate diagnosis.
+The symptoms associated with stem canker can begin shortly after flowering (R1), and are observed through R6.
+Both stem canker fungi can cause reddish brown, sunken lesions on the outside of the stem (Figure 4).
 These lesions are often associated with nodes and spread up the stem.
-Roots of plants affected with stem canker should appear healthy.
+Roots of plants affected with stem canker may appear healthy.
 Research is ongoing to better understand stem canker management.
 At this time, variety resistance and crop rotation are the most viable management options.
 For more information see the CPN publication Stem Canker (CPN 1006).

 Figure 4.
 Sunken, reddish brown cankers are symptoms of stem canker on soybean.